AdanRodriguez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It's an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+They are the way we users interact with the page such as giving a click or pressing a key.

 3. What is an event listener?

+It takes two arguments, first the event to listen for, second the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+To use array methods such as map, reduce, filter.

 5. What is a component?

+A part or element of a larger whole.Reusable, DRY., it can stand alone, usually consists of HTML, CSS and JS, they are single modular pieces of code.

 ### Git Set up